mathworks/Examples-RoadRunnerSimulinkCosimulation/README.md

 - Simscape&trade; (only needed when runnning handsOn07*)
 - Simscape&trade; Multibody&trade; (only needed when runnning handsOn07*)
 - Stateflow&reg; (only needed when runnning handsOn07*)
+- Control System Toolbox&trade (only needed when runnning handsOn08*)
+- Model Predictive Control Toolbox&trade (only needed when runnning handsOn08*)

 <!-- This is the "Title of the contribution" that was approved during the Community Contribution Review Process -->